This website uses cookies to help you make the most of your visit.

 Pharmacy context

 The pharmacy is located on a parade of shops in a largely residential area.
 It provides NHS dispensing services, the New Medicine Service, an ear wax removal service and blood pressure checks.
 The pharmacy supplies medicines in multi-compartment compliance packs to a small number of people who live in their own homes and need this support.
 And it supplies medicines to a large number of people living in care homes.
-And it provides substance misuse medications to some number of people.
-This was a reinspection of the pharmacy, following a previous re-inspection in November 2023 when it was found not to be meeting all the Standards for registered pharmacies.
+It provides substance misuse medications to some number of people.
 Enforcement action has been taken against this pharmacy, which remains in force at the time of this inspection, and there are restrictions on the provision of some services.
 The enforcement action taken allows the pharmacy to continue providing other services, which are not affected by the restriction imposed.

 Inspection summary findings